 In this section we discuss an algorithm for estimating the overlap $\left|\langle \psi\left[A_p\right]|\psi\left[A_0\right]\rangle\right|^2$ between two states represented as MPSs.
 In this sequential preparation scheme, the overlap can be computed by first preparing $\ket{\psi[A_0]}$ [See \cref{eq:LCprep}] followed by an un-preparation of $\ket{\psi[A_p]}$ [See \cref{eq:URundo}], and calculating the probability of having all the physical and bond qubits return to the `$0$' state.
 A diagram of the sequential preparation unit cell for evaluating the overlap is given in Fig.~\ref{fig:OverlapSequentialUC}~(b).
 More specifically, let us denote $\hat{\mathcal{L}}_0\equiv \hat{U}^{[0]}_{0,L}\dots \hat{U}^{[L-2]}_{0,L} \hat{U}^{[L-1]}_{0,L}$ to be the state preparation sequence for $|\psi\left[A_0\right]\rangle$ from Eq.~\eqref{eq:LCprep} and $\hat{\mathcal{R}}_p$ to be the sequence $\hat{U}^{[0]}_{p,R} \hat{U}^{[1]}_{p,R}\dots \hat{U}^{[L-1]}_{p,R}$ from Eq.~\eqref{eq:URundo} which takes $|\psi\left[A_p\right]\rangle$ into $|0_0\dots 0_{L-1}\rangle|0_a\rangle$.
 Clearly, we have the following identity,

 Thus, the probability $\left|\langle \psi\left[A_p\right]|\psi\left[A_0\right]\rangle\right|^2$ can be estimated from the fraction of all zero bitstrings obtained as the result of measurement of all physical and bond qubit registers in the computational basis following application of $\hat{\mathcal{R}}_p\hat{\mathcal{L}}_0$.
 The bond qubits end up in the $|0\rangle$ state by construction of the sequential preparation process of the MPS, and so this post-selection on the bond qubits will occur with high fidelity given that the unitary embedding of the MPS tensors is accurate.
+The accuracy of this embedding is controlled in our greedy compilation process through the tolerance $\varepsilon_C$.
 Further, it should be noted that this overlap can be estimated using only $\log_2\chi_0+\log_2\chi_p+\log_2 d$ qubits, where $\chi_0$ and $\chi_p$ correspond to the bond dimension necessary for representing $\ket{\psi\left[A_0\right]}$ and $\ket{\psi\left[A_p\right]}$ using sequential applications of the $\hat{U}_{0,L}$ and $\hat{U}_{p,R}$ unitary completions respectively.
 We stress that the use of sequential preparation requires that $|\psi_0\rangle$ be compiled in left-canonical form and $|\psi_p\rangle$ be compiled in right-canonical form.
 It can be shown that this algorithm for overlap, which we call the adjoint method, has reduced variance for a fixed number of shots compared with a standard SWAP test~\cite{EAQC2}.